MrudhuhasM/meditations-rag/README.md

 - **Vector DB**: Qdrant
 - **LLMs**: OpenAI, OpenRouter, Gemini, Local (llama.cpp, VLLM)
 - **Tooling**: `uv` for dependency management, Docker for deployment
+- **Reliability**: SlowAPI (Rate Limiting), Pydantic (Validation)

 ### 🌐 Local LLM Support
 The application supports running with local LLMs via OpenAI-compatible APIs:
 - **llama.cpp**: For local model serving
 - **VLLM**: For high-performance inference on Kubernetes/GKE
 - Configure via environment variables to point to your local server

+### ☁️ Cloud LLM Support
+In addition to local LLMs, the application seamlessly integrates with cloud-based models for flexibility and scalability:
+- **OpenAI**: GPT-4 and GPT-3.5-turbo for high-quality generation and reasoning.
+- **Gemini**: Google's multimodal models for advanced text understanding and synthesis.
+- **OpenRouter**: A unified API for accessing multiple providers (e.g., Anthropic Claude, Mistral) with load balancing and failover.

+Configuration is handled via environment variables, allowing easy switching between providers without code changes.
+This hybrid approach ensures optimal performance, cost-efficiency, and access to the latest model capabilities.

 ## 🏗️ Architecture